-You already know that exercise isn’t optional.
-Regular activity is essential to help avoid disease, live longer healthier, feel better about yourself, and maintain a positive state of mind.
+Best time to workout: Exercise isn’t optional.
+It’s not only good for aerobic conditioning, muscle strength, and athletic performance but it improves your blood glucose levels, as well as your respiratory, cardiovascular, joint, and emotional health.
 Yet many people wonder when is the best time to work out to get the most benefits out of it.
 We are all unique and different.
 We have different genes, predispositions, lifestyles, and goals.
 Therefore, there is not a specific time that is the most beneficial for everyone.

 Factors to Consider When Scheduling Workouts